-27. The five greatest challenges the PFAC had in FY 2018:
+27. The five greatest challenges the PFAC had in FY 2019:

 27a.
 Challenge 1: FAC Membership Diversity: Recruitment and Retention of Diverse FAC Members: For our hospital, diversity spans beyond race and ethnicity; it represents different sexes, diagnoses, hospital experiences, parents of children of varying ages, and sexual orientation.
-While we work with a wide variety of units and departments to recruit for the FAC, we find that the people who are most interested in joining this volunteer opportunity are those who have deep relationships with Boston Children's- often families of complex care children who see many specialties and may have frequent hospitalizations.
+While we work with a wide variety of units and departments to recruit for the FAC, we find that the people who are most interested in joining this volunteer opportunity are those who have deep relationships with Boston Children's - often families of complex care children who see many specialties and may have frequent hospitalizations.
 It has been a challenge to recruit families from our satellite locations as well as those who receive episodic care (e.g. ED visits, primary care).
 We continue to work to increase the visibility of our FAC through an external marketing campaign that includes social media posts as well as targeted recruitments through specialty/location specific Social Workers, clinicians, etc. Additionally, those diverse members that we have welcomed to the FAC seem to stay active members only for short periods of time.
-In 2019 we will be increasing our retention efforts to match our recruiting efforts, as each and every patient and family voice is valuable and we want to retain as many perspectives as possible.
+In 2019 we increased our retention efforts to match our recruiting efforts, as each and every patient and family voice is valuable and we want to retain as many perspectives as possible.

 27b.
 Challenge 2: Preparing FAC members for integration into committees: While some individuals can join any group and make themselves right at home, most tell us that they will fit in better if they have an initial introduction, some background information on the individuals in the group and the work that is being done and maybe even a mentor or veteran member they can rely on to answer one-off questions, etc. Due to time and resources constraints, we have relied heavily on our Family Advisors to figure out how to best integrate into the dozens of working groups and committees that welcome families into the mix.
 As part of the Operational Excellence Strategic Initiative for our FAC, we are now dedicating specific efforts to designing a standardized process that will support both family members and staff as they begin new partnerships.
 For FAC members, that will include introductions, a "who's who" orientation so that they understand the different voices in the room, the assigning of a veteran FAC member who can serve as a mentor OR a staff member who can be a "go-to" person for the family member as they get acquainted with a new working group or committee.

-We will also work to design a very brief (possibly 2-3 questions) survey for FAC members who have integrated into a group within the past year so that we can identify areas of strength and weakness in our new process and adjust accordingly.
+In 2019 we designed a very brief (approximately 5 questions) survey for FAC members who have integrated into a group within the past year to give feedback so that we can identify areas of strength and weakness in our new process and adjust accordingly.
+In 2020, we will need to implement these plans in order to better support our members in their committee work.